 When it comes to color-treated hair, sleek, straight hairstyles can sometimes make even the most vibrant colors fall flat.
 Instead, add a simple twist to create instant dimension.
 We love the look of a twisted low ponytail combined with balayage or fashion colors.

-Interested in more low ponytail ideas?
+Interested in trying a new hair color?
 Use our salon locator to book an appointment at a salon near you.